Major Groups > Gilled Mushrooms > Pale-Spored > Laccaria > Laccaria proxima

 Cap: 1.5-7 cm; convex, becoming flat and sometimes uplifted; the margin inrolled at first, later straight and not lined; at first finely roughened, later more prominently roughened or scaly; reddish brown to orange-brown.

-Gills: Attached to the stem; distant or nearly distant; pinkish flesh color.
+Gills: Attached to the stem; distant or nearly so; pinkish flesh color.

 Flesh: Thin; colored like the cap or paler.